zhanxw/rvtests/README.md

-               --impute : Specify either of mean, hwe, and drop --imputePheno : Impute phenotype to mean by those have genotypes but no phenotpyes
+               --impute : Specify either of mean, hwe, and drop --imputePheno : Impute phenotype to mean by those have genotypes but no phenotypes

 ## Specify groups (e.g burden unit)

-Rare variants association tests are usually performed in gruops of variants.
+Rare variants association tests are usually performed in groups of variants.
 The natural grouping unit is gene.
 Rvtests can read gene definition file in `refFlat` format, and perform association for each gene.
 Use `--geneFile` option to specify the gene file name.
 For example, `--geneFile refFlat_hg19.txt.gz` will use `refFlat_hg19.txt.gz` as gene definition file,